Land mine: Cold War

-In 1948, the British developed the No. 6 antipersonnel mine, a minimum-metal mine with a narrow diameter, making it difficult to detect with metal detectors or prodding.
+In 1948, the British developed the No. 6 anti-personnel mine, a minimum-metal mine with a narrow diameter, making it difficult to detect with metal detectors or prodding.
 Its three-pronged pressure piece inspired the nickname "carrot mine".
 However, it was unreliable in wet conditions.
-In the 1960s the Canadians developed a similar, but more reliable mine, the C3A1 ("Elsie") and the British army adopted it.
+In the 1960s the Canadians developed a similar, but more reliable mine, the C3A1 "Elsie" and the British army adopted it.
 The British also developed the L9 bar mine, a wide anti-tank mine with a rectangular shape, which covered more area, allowing a minefield to be laid four times as fast as previous mines.
 They also upgraded the Dingbat to the Ranger, a plastic mine that was fired from a truck-mounted discharger that could fire 72 mines at a time.

 In the 1950s, the US Operation Doan Brook studied the feasibility of delivering mines by air.
 This led to three types of air-delivered mine.
-Wide area anti-personnel mines (WAAPMs) were small steel spheres that discharged tripwires when they hit the ground; each dispenser held 540 mines.
-The BLU-43 Dragontooth was small and had a flattened W shape to slow its descent, while the gravel mine was larger.
+Wide Area Anti-Personnel Mines (WAAPMs) were small steel spheres that discharged tripwires when they hit the ground; each dispenser held 540 mines.
+The BLU-43 Dragontooth was small and had a flattened "W" shape to slow its descent, while the gravel mine was larger.
 Both were packed by the thousand into bombs.
 All three were designed to inactivate after a period of time, but any that failed to activate presented a safety challenge.
-Over 37 million Gravel mines were produced between 1967 and 1968, and when they were dropped in places like Vietnam their locations were unmarked and unrecorded.
+Over 37 million gravel mines were produced between 1967 and 1968, and when they were dropped in places like Vietnam their locations were unmarked and unrecorded.
 A similar problem was presented by unexploded cluster munitions.

 The next generation of scatterable mines arose in response to the increasing mobility of war.
 The Germans developed the Skorpion system, which scattered AT2 mines from a tracked vehicle.
 The Italians developed a helicopter delivery system that could rapidly switch between SB-33 anti-personnel mines and SB-81 anti-tank mines.
 The US developed a range of systems called the Family of Scatterable Mines (FASCAM) that could deliver mines by fast jet, artillery, helicopter and ground launcher.